What's carbon monoxide poisoning?

 Carbon monoxide is an odorless and tasteless gas.
 It enters the bloodstream through the lungs and displaces the oxygen.

 What are warning signs of carbon monoxide poisoning?

 The symptoms can be mistaken for seasickness or the flu.
 If someone displays these symptoms, place them in fresh air immediately.

-Sources on your boat could include the engine, generators, cooking equipment, and heating appliances.
+- Gasoline-powered engines on boats, including the engine, generators, cooking equipment, and heating appliances.